 David Grayzel, M.D.
 Dr. Grayzel has served as a member of our board of directors since August 2020.
 Dr. Grayzel joined Atlas Venture Inc. in June 2010 and has been a Partner since April 2014.
 Before that, Dr. Grayzel co-founded and served as Chief Executive Officer of Arteaus Therapeutics, LLC from June 2011 until it was acquired by Eli Lilly and Company in January 2014, served as co-founder and Chief Executive Officer of Annovation Biopharma, Inc. from May 2011 until it was acquired by The Medicines Company in February 2015, served as a founding board member of Delinia, Inc. from September 2015 until it was acquired by Celgene Corporation in January 2017, and served as a co-founder and a member of the board of directors of Cadent Therapeutics, Inc., until it was acquired by Novartis in December 2020.
 Dr. Grayzel is currently a co-founder and board member of Surface Oncology, a publicly traded biotechnology company, and served as its Chief Executive Officer from April 2014 to May 2015 and as Chairman of its board of directors from April 2014 to January 2017, and is a co-founder and board member of Q32 Bio.
-He also serves as a board member of Xilio Therapeutics and Affinia Therapeutics, and as a board observer at Day One Biopharmaceuticals.
+He also serves as a board member of Affinia Therapeutics and Triana Therapeutics, and as a board observer at Day One Biopharmaceuticals.
 Dr. Grayzel serves on the board of directors of Acera School, Inc. (The Massachusetts School for Science, Creativity, and Leadership).
 He also serves as an advisor to several organizations including Memorial Sloan Kettering Cancer Center's (MSKCC) Technology Development Fund, the American Heart Association's One Brave Idea, and is on the Scientific Advisory Board of the Tri-TDI that includes Rockefeller University, MSKCC, and Cornell University.
-Dr. Grayzel received a B.A. in Psychology from Stanford University, an believe that Dr. Grayzel's experience working with and serving on the boards of directors of life sciences companies and his experience working in the venture capital industry qualify him to serve on our board of directors.
+Dr. Grayzel received a B.A. in Psychology from Stanford University, an M.D. from Harvard Medical School, and completed his internship and residency training in Internal Medicine at Massachusetts General Hospital.
+We believe that Dr. Grayzel's experience working with and serving on the boards of directors of life sciences companies and his experience working in the venture capital industry qualify him to serve on our board of directors.